IMPETUS for Career Success

 Here is a brochure you can use for recruiting: Recruiting Brochure

-The February visit will be on Wednesday February 26, 2014--a STEM Celebration!
+The February visit was on Wednesday February 26, 2014--a STEM Celebration!
 Come see the research projects our local STEP students have been working and mingle with some Clarkson STEM mentors.
-(SAVE THE DATE: Pi Day will be Wednesday March 12, 2014 in the Snell Atrium!
-Open to the public!)

 Here is the February Newsletter!